-Forest Health - Invasive plant and insect species may increasingly outcompete or negatively affect native species in the future.
+Forest Health - Invasive and aggressive plant and insect species may increasingly outcompete or negatively affect native species in the future.
 Winter freezes historically limit the range of forest pests but higher temperatures will likely allow increases in their number and spread.
-Drought and other factors will increase the susceptibility of forests to destructive insects such as the southern pine beetle.
-Certain invasive plant species, including kudzu and honeysuckle, are expected to increase dramatically as they can tolerate a wide range of harsh conditions, allowing them to rapidly move into new areas.
+Drought and other factors will increase the susceptibility of the forests to destructive insects and diseases such as the hemlock wooly adelgid, gypsy moth, emerald ash borer, and chestnut blight.
+Certain invasive plant species found in these forests, including kudzu, Japanese honeysuckle, and Amur honeysuckle are expected to increase dramatically as they can tolerate a wide range of harsh conditions, allowing them to rapidly move into new areas.